Designing a Paper Model

 I only have photos to work from, so this model will take a little longer than if I had side elevations.
 Perspective in the photos is the enemy since shapes and sizes are distorted.

-Blender, a CG modeling program.
-This makes the models very accurate, and that means I don't have to make as many
+Paper models are rendered in Blender, a CG modeling program.
+This makes the models very accurate, and that means I don't have to make as many corrections as I used to.

-In the old days, I had to re-teach myself Geometry and imagine the shapes in my head.
+In the old days, I had to re-teach myself high school Geometry and imagine the shapes in my head.
 One head-scratcher was figuring out how to trisect an angle.
 I also had to limit models to those that could be broken into simple shapes.

 I typically design the models to be printed with regular printer paper.
 The average computer users generally have printer paper readily available, so they can start printing right away.
 More experienced builders prefer to print onto a type of card stock (everyone has their own preferences) for greater sturdiness.
 Those who use regular paper are still amazed at how sturdy my models turn out.